ibm-cloud-architecture/cf-transformation/docs/README.md

 ## The tool

 The tool is packaged as a GitHub repository in https://github.com/ibm-cloud-architecture/cf-transformation.
 Sample applications are provided in the exemplar directory.
+This tool requires the following pre-requisites:

+- bash
+- jq
+- git
+- curl
+- xmlstarlet
+- maven or gradle

+You can run this tool using a Docker container, see [docker](docker.md).

+To run the tool, perform the following:

 1. Download the tool from GitHub: